sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 }
 {{< /code >}}

-**TODO** I think I'm missing something here about what users need to know and do with versions.
-Maybe also something to do with the tags.

 ## Publish the static API to an endpoint

 Once you have generated the static API, you can serve the output on any HTTP service and publish it to any endpoint.